daltskin/SmartThingsTerminal/README.md

 # Futures

 A future version may provide the ability to execute commands such as run scenes, turn on/off devices etc.

+# Credits

+This uses [Miguel de Icaza's](https://github.com/migueldeicaza) [console-based user inteface toolkit](https://github.com/migueldeicaza/gui.cs).
+Which, at the time of writing, is undergoing a substantial overhaul - hence the local project reference.

+This also uses the [CommandLineParser](https://github.com/commandlineparser/commandline) project for manipulating command line arguments.